Theory of Operation

 Details of the setup mode

 The cbuild setup command prepares the data for an IDE environment.
-This command is called at start of an IDE or whenever a csolution project file is modified.
+This command is called at the start of an IDE or whenever a csolution project file is modified.
 The typical invocation is:

 cbuild setup <name>.csolution.yml [--packs] [--context-set] [--update-rte] [--frozen-packs]